Sinus infection symptoms, causes, and when antibiotics are actually needed. Learn the difference between viral and bacterial sinusitis.

 Chronic Sinusitis: When It Keeps Coming Back

-Acute sinusitis lasts less than four weeks and typically resolves with or without treatment.
-But when sinus symptoms persist for twelve weeks or longer, or when you experience four or more sinus infections per year, the condition is classified as chronic sinusitis.
-Chronic sinusitis affects an estimated 30 million adults in the United States and is one of the most common chronic health conditions, significantly impacting quality of life, sleep, and daily productivity.
+Acute sinusitis lasts less than four weeks and usually clears with or without treatment.
+But when sinus symptoms last twelve weeks or longer, or you get four or more sinus infections per year, the condition is called chronic sinusitis.
+Chronic sinusitis affects an estimated 30 million adults in the United States.
+It is one of the most common chronic health conditions and can hurt your quality of life, sleep, and daily productivity.

 Chronic sinusitis is driven by different mechanisms than a one-time acute infection.
 Rather than a single viral or bacterial culprit, chronic sinusitis typically involves persistent inflammation of the sinus lining caused by a combination of factors.
 Common contributing causes include untreated or poorly controlled nasal allergies, nasal polyps, a deviated nasal septum, environmental irritants such as cigarette smoke or air pollution, and in some cases fungal infections or immune system dysfunction.